DabzillaNation/Audio-To-Vibrations/README.md

 # Usage Guide (For executable build)
 Download the latest release from the releases tab on the right.
+1. Run initface and start the server
-1. Double click the exe and follow the on screen instructions
+2. Double click AudioToVibrations.exe and follow the on screen instructions
-2. Select and confirm an audio device
+3. Select and confirm an audio device.
+The audio visualizer, debug window and control panel will open.
-3. Run initface and start the server
-4. The AudioToVibration app should automatically connect with initface
+4. The AudioToVibration app should automatically connect with initface displaying debug messages in the debug window.
-5. Once you select a device, the audio visualizer, debug window and control panel will open.
-6. You can use the control panel to edit settings in real time
+6. You can now use the control panel to edit settings in real time

 # Usage Guide (For Running Rust Script)
 Clone and Extract this repo.
 (Download and extract the zip file)